What is the Student Leadership Competencies® Database?

 How is this Database Different from the Previous One?

 Some of you may be wondering how this database is different from the one developed in 2013.
-The original database in 2013 was published online through Jossey-Bass and still remains available.
+The original database in 2013 was published online through Jossey-Bass.
 In 2019, however, the analysis was again conducted using updated agencies and outcomes.
 The updated SLC Database is available exclusively on this site.
 Check out below how the two differ.

 - There were many new accrediting agencies and programs and many agencies and programs that were no longer in existence, which changed the review process considerably.